Crowns and Bridgeswbcdental

-- General wear and tear which can occur as a tooth gets older.
+- General wear and tear can occur as a tooth gets older.

 What is a bridge and why would you need one?

 There are many different types of bridges and their main purpose is to replace one or more missing teeth.
-Bridges are suitable to be used to replace teeth where a tooth/teeth have been lost and have adjacent teeth still remaining on one or both sides of the gap.
+Bridges are suitable to be used to replace teeth where a tooth/teeth have been lost and adjacent teeth still remain on one or both sides of the gap.

 How long does a crown or bridge last?

 How long a crown or bridge will last can vary depending on the integrity of the tooth or teeth underneath, however, on average, they should last 8-10 years.
 There is no guaranteed length of time that a crown or bridge will last.
 The same as it is with your natural teeth how long your crowns and bridges will last will depend on good oral hygiene, specific to your bridges and crowns and regular dental check-ups.

 How many appointments will a crown or bridge take?

 How many appointments a crown or bridge may take to be completed can vary depending on the practice that you attend and on your particular circumstances.
 In most situations however it will take on average two appointments to complete a crown or bridge.
 Your first appointment for your crown or bridge will be your preparation appointment.
 At this appointment, your tooth/teeth will be prepared and ready to have the crown or bridge placed.
 At this appointment the dentist will generally also take impressions of your teeth, this can be done manually or electronically.
 These impressions are then used to create a crown or bridge specific to you.
 In some occasions the impressions needed for your crown or bridge may not be able to be taken at this appointment, if that is the case the dentist will inform you of this and impressions will be taken at another appointment.